Revolution

 200

-Who fought in the French-Indian War?
+Who were the two sides fighting in the French-Indian War?

 France/Native Americans vs. Britain/colonists